-The skyscraper has triangular footprint and sloped exterior in order to decrease wind loads.
-The structural load would be reduced by eliminating the need of complex outrigger transfers and belt trusses.
+The skyscraper has a triangular footprint and sloped exterior in order to decrease wind loads.
+The structural load would be reduced by eliminating the need for complex outrigger transfers and belt trusses.

 Each wing will be terminated at different altitudes to allow them to taper at different rates and build a three-section spire.
 The supporting structure consists of cast-in-place reinforced concrete walls, reinforced plate concrete floor framing, and coupling beams.

 The high-performance exterior wall system will reduce energy consumption by minimizing thermal loads.
 All 3-sides of the tower will have a series of notches, which will generate pockets of shadow shielding areas from the Sun and provide dazzling views from the outside.

 Like Burj Khalifa, Jeddah Tower will intake cool and fresh air from the top floors and use it to air condition the building.
 Along with this, it will use the air conditioning water for irrigation and other essential systems throughout the tower.